chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 .. note:: Chef version 12.12.15 or greater is required.

 The data collector functionality is used by the Chef client to send node and converge data to Chef Automate.
-This feature works for the following: Chef client, Chef solo (formerly "Chef client local mode"), and Chef solo legacy mode (formerly "Chef solo").
+This feature works for the following: Chef client, and both the default and legacy modes of Chef solo.

 To send node and converge data to Chef Automate, modify your Chef config (that is `client.rb`, `solo.rb`, or add an additional config file in an appropriate directory, such as